isxaker/net_publish/README.md

 Time Elapsed 00:00:00.59
 ```

-8. Let's ensure that the appliaction works on windons and on linux
+8. Let's ensure that the application works on windons and on Linux
 ```sh
  .\GenerateSelfSignedCertificate\x64\Debug\publish_win\GenerateSelfSignedCertificate.exe
 -----BEGIN RSA PUBLIC KEY-----